Wednesday 16 May 2012: Make Love Not War

 Amid the gorse and briars a dark concrete mouth revealed an underground wartime bunker, sunk into the side of the valley.
 Considerably larger than the pillbox I blipped a while ago, this structure had three intact 'rooms' one with access via a ladder, now gone, to the surface.

 The significance of the location immediately dawned on me because this empty valley neighbours another in which a crucial munitions depot processed naval armaments right through the war.
 Many local people were employed there but even now the details remain hush-hush.
-My old friend and local informant who worked there even now, when I pump him for information, reminds me that he is still, over 60 years later, bound by the Official Secrets Act.
+My old friend and local informant who worked there reminds me, when I pump him for information, that he is still, over 60 years later, bound by the Official Secrets Act.
 However he did tell me that this valley served as a decoy for the real one.
-It's not clear how, but local people talk of seeing structures erected, with lights, all along the swampy valley bottom - to act like wreckers' lamps?
+It's not clear how, but local people talk of seeing structures erected, with lights, all along the swampy valley bottom - to act like wreckers' lamps luring to a fake target.
 But no lives were lost, no planes were downed.
 He tells me

 "The Luftwaffe searched for it but they never found the bomb store."